informatics-isi-edu/ermrest/api-doc/data/naming.md

 - _service_ `/catalog/` _cid_ `/attribute/` _path_ `/` _column reference_ `,` ...

 The _path_ is interpreted identically to the `entity` resource space.
 However, rather than denoting a set of whole entities, the `attribute` resource space denotes specific fields *projected* from that set of entities.
-The projected _column reference_ list elements can be in one of two forms:
+The projected _column reference_ list elements can be in one of several forms:

-- _column name_
+- [ _out alias_ `:=` ] _column name_
-  - A field is projected from the final table instance of _path_
+  - A field is projected from the final table instance of _path_.
+  - An optional _out alias_ can be assigned to rename the output column, and by default the output column will be named by the unqualified _column name_.
+- `*`
+  - A wildcard that expands to all of the columns from the final table instance of _path_.
+  - The output columns are automatically named by their unqualified column names.
-- _alias_ `:` _column name_
+- [ _out alias_ `:=` ] _alias_ `:` _column name_
   - A field is projected from a table instance bound to _alias_ in _path_.
+  - An optional _out alias_ can be assigned to rename the output column, and by default the output column will be named by the unqualified _column name_.
+- _alias_ `:` `*`
+  - A wildcard that expands to all of the columns from a table instance bound to _alias_ in _path_.
+  - The output columns are automatically named by their _alias_ qualified column names to prevent collisions between the multiple wildcard-expansions that are possible within one complex _path_.

 Like in the `entity` resource space, joined tables may cause filtering but not duplication of rows in the final entity set.
 Thus, when projecting fields from aliased table instances in _path_, values are arbitrarily selected from one of the joined contextual rows if more than one such row was joined to the same final entity.

 ## Aggregate Names